brandonmdz/docker-infra-challenge/readme.md

 ```
 **  NOTE: It is recommended to set a max connection limit for the user to avoid overloading the server with monitoring scrapes under heavy load.**

-Now we need to edit the file my.cnf in the folder /docker/mysql_exporter/my.cnf

 we gonna reset both containers for this changes takes effects:
    ```shell
 docker compose restart mysql mysql_exporter
 ```
-And thats all, with that we have running our magento infraestructure with the monitoring.
-We can access to [https://docker.infra.challenge:3000](https://docker.infra.challenge:3000 "https://docker.infra.challenge:3000") (or another domain you put in the env.dist file of course) to enter to grafana and see the dashboards
+With these steps completed, our Magento infrastructure is now up and running with monitoring capabilities.You can access Grafana to view the dashboards by navigating to https://docker.infra.challenge:3000(or to another domain specified in your env.dist file).

 ###  ===== 6.
 Slack notifications